Karobran: Reception

 Between 1978 and 1988, only two universities had Karobran as a course material, and over the next ten years, only some fifty copies of the novel were sold.
 The book was obscure until the 1990s, and critics treated the text as edited haphazardly and for a political agenda.
-For instance, literary critic Gay Raines identified the novel as being "mediated through 'white' introductions", since the novel had "publishers note, acknowledgments, a foreword, a preface, and an introduction" at once, even though it could stand on its own.
+For instance, literary critic Gay Raines identified the novel as being "mediated through 'white' introductions", since the novel had a "publishers note, acknowledgments, a foreword, a preface, and an introduction" at once, even though it could stand on its own.

 Literary critic Kay Schaffer writes that the novel was written to support the Communist Party of Australia, and that the final scene – an optimistic rally by a group of protesters for expanding rights – "invokes a socialist-realist platform for political action".
 Schaffer writes that Clare's decision to highlight this theme, but failing to mention her own divorce or child separation, has been noticed by others reading the text – particularly Aboriginal readers.